Hand axe: Tool stone and cortex

 Hand axes are most commonly made from rounded pebbles or nodules, but many are also made from a large flake.
 Hand axes made from flakes first appeared at the start of the Acheulean period and became more common with time.
 Manufacturing a hand axe from a flake is actually easier than from a pebble.
 It is also quicker, as flakes are more likely to be closer to the desired shape.
 This allows easier manipulation and fewer knaps are required to finish the tool; it is also easier to obtain straight edges.
 When analysing a hand axe made from a flake, it should be remembered that its shape was predetermined (by use of the Levallois technique or Kombewa technique or similar).
-Notwithstanding this, it is necessary to note a tool's characteristics: type of flake, heel, knap direction.

 The natural external cortex or rind of the tool stone, which is due to erosion and the physical-chemical alterations of weathering, is different from the stone's interior.
 In the case of chert, quartz or quartzite, this alteration is basically mechanical, and apart from the colour and the wear it has the same characteristics as the interior in terms of hardness, toughness etc. However, flint is surrounded by a limestone cortex that is soft and unsuitable for stone tools.
 As hand axes are made from a tool stone's core, it is normal to indicate the thickness and position of the cortex in order to better understand the techniques that are required in their manufacture.
 The variation in cortex between utensils should not be taken as an indication of their age.

 Many partially-worked hand axes do not require further work in order to be effective tools.
 They can be considered to be simple hand axes.
 Less suitable tool stone requires more thorough working.
 In some specimens the cortex is unrecognisable due to the complete working that it has undergone, which has eliminated any vestige of the original cortex.